Country of origin

 for "safe", "semi-auto", and "full-auto".
 When the safety is on it

-prevents the shooter from loading the weapon, however it allows the
+prevents the shooter from loading the weapon, however it allows to

-check weather a weapon is loaded.
-Unfortunately this selector lever
+check whether the weapon is loaded.
+However this selector lever

 is awkward to use.